 Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

-Sunday's game that pits the UConn Huskies (2-1) against the Minnesota Golden Gophers (3-0) at Williams Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 92-55 in favor of UConn, who is a heavy favorite according to our model.
-Game time is at 5:00 PM ET on November 19.
+Sunday's game between the UConn Huskies (2-1) and Minnesota Golden Gophers (3-0) matching up at Williams Arena has a projected final score of 91-56 (according to our computer prediction) in favor of UConn, so it should be a one-sided matchup.
+The game will start at 5:00 PM ET on November 19.

-In their last matchup on Wednesday, the Golden Gophers secured a 75-53 win over North Dakota State.
+Last time out, the Golden Gophers won on Wednesday 75-53 over North Dakota State.

+The Golden Gophers are coming off of a 75-53 win against North Dakota State in their most recent outing on Wednesday.
+The Huskies won their most recent matchup 80-48 against Maryland on Thursday.
+Amaya Battle put up 20 points, four rebounds and nine assists for the Golden Gophers.
+Paige Bueckers' team-leading 24 points paced the Huskies in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!